She awoke in a dark, dripping forest, on the side of a road, with droplets from the leafy canopy above pelting her flesh.

 Terrified he wouldn’t.

-He hadn’t.
-He’d eventually left and given up hope.
+Eventually, he’d left and given up hope.

 Until now.

-Now, she stood before him, alone, with all that had gone before wiped from her consciousness.
 No memory of him, of her status, of anything that had once separated them like a gulf.

 All that had gone before was wiped from her consciousness.